 As an adrenalised response is the defense for a target animal, a beautiful invitation is a weapon for those seeking targets.
 The Siphonophone uses beauty to prey, eat and survive.

 While predation is a zero-sum game, other games are not.
 When a flower uses beauty to attract partners in its gene dispersion scheme, every participant wins.
 Beauty invites participation and attention.

 As pattern-matchers, we seek beauty because beautiful things signify opportunity.
 Like all animals, we intuitively know that beauty says "this thing has potential, it's worth investigating".
 From pain to pleasure, beauty is the subtle, calm opposite that invites us to think and act.

 When found ripe by pre-agricultural humans, the bulging blackberries (above) would have been gorged before another animal could have taken the opportunity.
 The first glimpse of the berries on the tree would have elicited hushed enthusiasm, then quick maneuvering to capitalise on the scene.

 Creativity is often misunderstood.
 We think it requires some form of talent or genius when, in fact, every human is innately predisposed to creatively find and exploit beauty.
-We just get hung up on concepts like “creative genius” because, as social animals, we hunger for status.
-But before beauty is given over to the subjective interpretation of taste—taste being essentially a status display mechanism for our social structures—it has already triggered a calm and curious feeling that leads us to believe “this is interesting and worth my attention”.
+We just get hung up on concepts like "creative genius" because, as social animals, we hunger for status.
+But before beauty is given over to the subjective interpretation of taste, it has already triggered a calm and curious feeling that leads us to believe "this is interesting and worth my attention".

 Irrational beauty matters more than we dare admit